 - If you have applied a Preset to a synced image in Lightroom Mobile, it will now show in Lightroom Classic.
 You will see tweaked sliders in the Develop panel and it should show as a slider under your Navigator window.
 You can now turn this into a .xmp Preset by clicking on the + in the Presets panel and choosing ‘Create Preset’.
 You will have to assign it a name.
 You’ll now be able to apply this Preset to any other image in Lightroom Classic, regardless of it being in this Synced collection.
 It will save in ‘User Presets’.

 Now you know how to utilise Presets for both Adobe Lightroom Classic and Adobe Lightroom and get them working in either application, here are some ideas for where to look for some freebies…

 Best Free Lightroom Presets from Adobe Creative Cloud

-For those interested in learning more about improving their image editing they also provide fantastic slideshow-like step-by-steps, showing how the photographer processed their image and created the Preset.
-If you download these Presets these will open in Lightroom for Desktop and you’ll be able to watch a full edit before you save them.
+For those interested in learning more about improving their image editing they also provide fantastic slideshow-like step-by-step, showing how the photographer processed their image and created the Preset.
+If you download these Presets they will open in Lightroom for Desktop and you’ll be able to watch a full edit before you save them.

 You can return the favour by uploading your own edits.
 Other photographers will be able to see your original, all the edits you made and the final image.
 They can also save your editing settings as a Preset.